 What is milk kefir?

 Kefir is a fermented milk drink usually made using cow’s milk.
 It is also possible to use other milks however this recipe is specifically for dairy milk.
 The grains used to make milk kefir are different to those used to make water kefir and they cannot be swapped successfully.
 Surprisingly, those who are lactose intolerant can usually drink Milk Kefir with no side affects.
-This is because the kefir grains consume most of the lactose, especially if you do a second ferment.
+This is because the kefir grains consume most of the lactose (milk sugar) and casein (milk protein).
 They also produce lactase which is the enzyme people who are dairy intolerant lack.
 Lactase allows a person to digest the lactose in dairy.

 What are the benefits of consuming kefir?